Prevention and Education

 How Common Is STD-Related Infertility?

-The WHO estimates that reproductive tract infections account for roughly 20% of infertility cases globally.
-In the US, the CDC estimates untreated chlamydia and gonorrhea cause approximately 24,000 cases of infertility in women annually.
-These are preventable cases — the damage doesn't happen because the infection is untreatable, it happens because it goes undetected.
+The WHO attributes roughly 20% of global infertility cases to reproductive tract infections.
+In the US, the CDC estimates that untreated chlamydia and gonorrhea cause approximately 24,000 cases of infertility in women annually.
+These are preventable cases.
+The infections are treatable — the damage happens because the infections go undetected.

 If You're Already in Fertility Treatment